maxwills/TimeTravelingDebuggerPrototypeMK1/README.md

 ## What is this
 This is a prototype for a "light-weight-traced-based" time-traveling debugger.
 It provides basic step forward and step backward functionalities for certain deterministic code scenarios.
 It also provides a visualization tool.
 ### Dependencies.
 The prototype uses other repositories.
-They'll be installed automatically if the installation intructions are followed.
+They'll be installed automatically if the installation instructions are followed.
 - [Seaside](https://github.com/SeasideSt/Seaside) (Baseline Seaside3)
 - [XMLWriter](https://github.com/pharo-contributions/XML-XMLWriter) (Baseline XMLWriter)